-the Noachian period (4.5 Gy-3.7 Gy): Heavy bombardment, producing a lunar-like, heavily cratered terrain, though more degraded than on the Moon.
+- 1. the Noachian period (4.5 Gy-3.7 Gy): Heavy bombardment, producing a lunar-like, heavily cratered terrain, though more degraded than on the Moon.
 Plate tectonics appears to have been active, and liquid water appears to have been on the surface for at least some of the time.
-Formation of Tharsis uplift and Valles Marineris canyon system the Hesperian period (3.7 Gy-??1 Gy): Rate of bombardment lessened.
-Extensive lava flooding.

-the Amazonian period (??
-I Gy- present): Northern plains fill; very low impact flux.
+Formation of Tharsis uplift and Valles Marineris canyon system - 2. the Hesperian period (3.7 Gy-??1 Gy): Rate of bombardment lessened.
+Extensive lava flooding. - the Amazonian period (??1 Gy- present): Northern plains fill; very low impact flux.
 Volcanoes form.
 Outflow channels from Valles Marineris.

-46. Y 2
+I I 1

 Early Noachian Middle & Late Noachian Hesperian Ama zonian

 Magnetic field protection of atmosphere

 Formation of bulk of Tharsis

 High erosion rates

 Hydrodynamic escape of eariest atmosphere Formation of valley networks

-Impact ejection of atmosphere Impact ejection of atmosphere ġ.
+Impact ejection of atmosphere Impact ejection of atmosphere

-Formation of major impact basins Impact supply of volatiles Catastrophic outflow char ; inels 1
+Formation of major impact basins Impact supply of volatiles Catastrophic outflow char

-4.6 4.0 3 3.7 1 .0 Ó
+4.6 4.0 3 Time (Gyr befo .0 þ

-Time (Gvr before present)